-The new LEGO Batman: The Dark Knight Legacy adapts Nolan's trilogy and brings with it several unlockable costumes.
+The new LEGO Batman: The Dark Knight Legacy adapts Nolan's trilogy and brings with it several unlockable suits.
 One of them, called Retro Video Game, has sparked debate among fans.
-The official description claims it pays homage to the first Batman game from 1986, but the purple color gives something else away.
+The official description claims it pays homage to the first Batman game from 1986, but the purple color gives away something else.
 The facts don't add up.

 The pixel that reveals the developer's confusion 🕵️

-TT Games' team took visual reference from the 1989 NES Batman game, published by Sunsoft.
+The TT Games team used the 1989 NES Batman, published by Sunsoft, as a visual reference.
 That title used a palette with purple and gray tones, while the 1986 game from Ocean Software featured a blue and gray suit.
-The color difference is obvious.
+The chromatic difference is obvious.
 Apparently, the developers confused the date or mixed up references.
-The result is a costume that pays tribute to the wrong game, even though it works well on screen.
+The result is a suit that pays tribute to the wrong game, even though it works well on screen.

-The costume that lies about its own history 🎭
+The suit that lies about its own history 🎭